lalithreddy2304/Html-Css-portfolio/README.md

 ##  About This Repository

 As a *first-year Computer Science student*, I wanted to apply what I’ve learned by building small projects that reflect my growth in:
-- Structuring web pages using *HTML5*
+- Structuring web pages using *HTML*
-- Designing and styling them using *CSS3*
+- Designing and styling them using *CSS*
-- Understanding *responsiveness, **color combinations, and **text formatting*

-Each project is simple yet demonstrates different aspects of HTML and CSS.

 ---